Lougue History, Family Crest & Coats of Arms

 Early Origins of the Lougue family

 The surname Lougue was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where the family was first recorded, and members were chiefs of a district between Athenry and Athlone.
 Likely of this same lineage was St. Mogue, first Bishop of Ferns, in Wexford.
 He was born in about 558 on St. Mogue's Island, County Cavan.
 He went to Wales for a time to be a pupil of St. David, and is said to have performed miracles.
 His body was enshrined in a bronze casket which is now preserved in the National Museum in Dublin.

 Early History of the Lougue family

-Another 339 words (24 lines of text) covering the year 1840 is included under the topic Early Lougue History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lougue research.
+Another 22 words (2 lines of text) covering the year 1840 is included under the topic Early Lougue History in all our PDF Extended History products and printed products wherever possible.

 Lougue Spelling Variations

 Spelling variations of this family name include: Logue, O'Logue, Loogue, O'Loogue, Leoge, Lougue, Leech and many more.

 Early Notables of the Lougue family (pre 1700)